MCStreetguy/NeoForgeJavaDocs/GUIDE.md

 1. Make sure all required projects are included in the `exportedProjects` list.
 2. Also make sure that no projects are included, that do not exist in the workspace!
-3. Change the NeoForge version in `windowtitle` and `doctitle` to the one you're buildings the docs for.
+3. Change the NeoForge version in `neoForgeVersion` to the one you're buildings the docs for.
 4. _(optional)_ Change the `destinationDir` path if you want to store the docs somewhere else than the default `build/docs/javadoc` directory.

 ## Building